AntonSol919/linkspace/homepage/basics2.md

 - No domains.
 In my experience, without this separation a new developer are daunted to hack something together.
 - Overly complicated. (https://en.wikipedia.org/wiki/Conway%27s_law)
 - It is a blockchain.
 A global sequence of signed packets with a link to previous entries, where the first users should be paid with the money of new people joining.
+- In my opinion, the wrong order of defining the system's components:
+   - The method of exchange should be external to the system / modular.
+   - Expanding the system should be defined in terms of it self.
+Building a request, requesting a human readable name, adding group members, should be encoded as packets (as oppose to negotiated over a stream of data).